Skip to Main Content

 A citation for an article in a journal requires (at least some of) the following information:

-• The name of the author followed by a comma
+• The first name and surname of the author followed by a comma

 • The title and subtitle of the article between quotation marks.
 The comma between the title of the article and the title of the journal must be between the quotation marks.